-1.2.4 Occupied and Existing Buildings
+1.2.4 Occupied and Existing Building

-The Contractor shall be working in and around xisting building which are occupied.
-Do not enter the buildings without prior approval of the Contracting Officer.
+The Contractor shall be working in an existing building which is occupied.
+Do not enter the building without prior approval of the Contracting Officer.

 The existing buildings and their contents shall be kept secure at all times.
 Provide temporary closures as required to maintain security as directed by the Contracting Officer.